Arkounay/ux-collection/README.md

 ## Usage

-In a form, use UxCollectionType.
+In a form, use **UxCollectionType**.
 It works like a classic CollectionType except it has more options : e.g:

 ```php